YeXiaoRain/webhek_puzzle/README.md

 #define GAMESIZE 20
 ```

-to the number you need too solve.
+to the number you need to solve.

 **Step 2**